wazo-platform/wazo-doc/source/api_sdk/rest_api/agentd/api.rst

 XiVO Agentd API
 ***************

-Call center in XiVO are managed by the xivo-agentd daemon.
-This service provides a public API that can be used to query the directories that are configured on a XiVO.
+Agent statuses in XiVO are managed by the xivo-agentd daemon.
+This service provides a public API that can be used to query and update agent login and pause statuses on a XiVO.

 .. warning:: The 0.1 API is currently in development.
 Major changes could still happen and new resources will be added over time.